-Metadata category Number of fields Multilingual Location name/info Person names Dates
+Metadata Number of Multilingual Location Person Dates

+category fields Name / Info Names

 Performing arts Multiple Y YT YT YT

 Dublin Core 15 Y YT YT YT

 Dublin Core Terms 22 Y YT YT YT

-Technical 17 Ν YF, GPS (Lat, Long) Ν YF
+Technical 17 N YF, GPS N YF

+(Lat, Long)

-IPR license Multiple Ν YF Ν YF
+IPR License Multiple N YF N YF

-Workflow 10 Ν Ν Ν YF
+Workflow 10 N N N YF

-Group/channel Multiple Y Ν Ν Ν
+Group/Channel Multiple Y N N N

 Comment Multiple Y YT YT YT

 Annotation Multiple Y (description) YT YT YT

-Rank Multiple Ν Ν Ν Ν
+Rank Multiple N N N N

-Table 2 ECLAP metadata at a glance, divided into main categories
+Table 2 - ECLAP metadata at a glance, divided into main categories.
 As to: Location Name/Info column: YT means that some fields may contain single or multiple locations in the free text, while YF means that the set of locations is well formalized (using standard codes, for example).
-As to Person Names column: YT means that some of those fields may contain single or multiple citations to many Person Names of people that can be VIP among Users, they may be in several different formats and languages.
+As to Person Names column: YT means that some of those fields may contain single or multiple citations to many person names of people that can be VIP among Users, they may be in several different formats and languages.
 As to Dates column: YT means that some of those fields may contain single or multiple dates in several different formats; YF means that the reported dates are well formed in the unified format for the portal.
 In the case marked as YF, the information is directly produced by the ECLAP back office or solved at the ingestion/insertion time, thus the format is well formed and unambiguous.
 In the YT cases, the information is included in free text without a precise format and semantics, so that it has to be disambiguated and interpreted.
-This table does not report the relationships among content and users
+This table does not report the relationships among content and users.

-This paragraph reports and comments some examples of the properties defined for the performing arts metadata category.
-These properties have been: (1) defined as specialization of Dublin Core properties, and (2) identified by means of an analysis of the metadata schemas used by the 35 ECLAP international partners, as well as other schemas used by other projects and metadata standards.
-Among the properties are information about the performance depicted in the resource (place, city, country and date); the premiere of the performance (place, city, country and date); the contributors to the performance creation, each one having the specific Cast/Crew role (actor, dancer, light designer, hairdresser, director, set designer); the type of performing art (e.g., theater, dance, etc.); name of the theater or dance company or musical group (e.g., Momix); Object, object used in the performance; artistic movement and acting styles the work can be classified in (e.g., Classicism, Dada, Epic, Expressionism, etc.); date when the recording was made, etc. A complete description of the ECLAP metadata fields is reported in [42], while indexing is described in [5].
+This paragraph reports and comments some examples of the properties defined for the Performing Arts metadata category.
+These properties have been: (i) defined as specialization of Dublin core properties, and (ii) identified by means of an analysis of the metadata schemas used by the 35 ECLAP international partners, as well as other schemas used by other projects and metadata standards.
+Among the properties, information about the performance depicted in the resource (place, city, country and date); the premiere of the performance (place, city, country and date); the contributors to the performance creation, each one having the specific Cast/Crew role (actor, dancer, light designer, hairdresser, director, set designer); the type of performing art (e.g., theatre, dance, etc.); name of the theatre or dance company or musical group (e.g., Momix); Object, object used in the performance; artistic movement and acting styles the work can be classified in (e.g., Classicism, Dada, Epic, Expressionism, etc.); date when the recording was made, etc. A complete description of the ECLAP metadata fields is reported in [Sofou and Bellini, 2012], while indexing is described in [Bellini, Cenni, Nesi, 2012].

-Moreover, as represented in Fig. 1 related to the semantic model, some of the Dublin Core and performing arts metadata elements (e.g., coverage, spatial, performance place, performance city and country) may include some citations to location (that may be associated with geonames entities) and/or to Person Names.
+Moreover, as represented in Figure 1 related to the Semantic Model, some of the Dublin Core and Performing Arts metadata elements (e.g., coverage, spatial, performance place, performance city and country) may include some citations to location (that may be associated with GeoNames entities) and/or to Person Names.
 This means that some of the metadata fields of Content may contain information that can be related to external open data services to enrich the original metadata, and/or to internal information.
 Person Names in free text metadata fields may refer to: